-Menus - At the top of most windows menu items are accessed either by a left mouse click, or using a hot key combination (e.g., Alt+F opens the File menu).
-When the menu is opened the desired item can be selected by clicking on it, or using arrow keys to go down to it and pressing the Enter key, or typing the underlined letter.
+Menus - Text menus are displayed at the top of most windows.
+Menu items are accessed either by a left mouse click, or using a hot key combination (e.g., Alt+F opens the File menu).
+When the menu is opened the desired item can be selected by clicking it, or using arrow keys to go down to it and pressing the Enter key, or typing the underlined letter.

-If there is an arrow next to the menu item, there is a submenu with more choices.
+If there is an arrow to the right of the menu item, there is a submenu with more choices.
 Clicking or selecting the item will bring up the submenu.
-By convention menu items that bring up dialog boxes or windows will be followed by an ellipsis (...).
+By convention menu items that bring up dialog boxes or new windows will be followed by an ellipsis (...).
 Other items execute functions directly or can be switched on or off.
 Some menu items show a check mark if a function is enabled and no check mark if disabled.